spree/spree/guides/content/integration/endpoints/rlm_integration.md

 }
 ```

 In the endpoint we have access to this hash through the `@config` variable.
 We can access it with `@config["rlm.shipping_map"]` and it will return an array of hashes.
-For this list we only have one hash in the array so it's save to always pick the first one like this `@config["rlm.shipping_map"].first`.
+For this list we only have one hash in the array so it's safe to always pick the first one like this `@config["rlm.shipping_map"].first`.
 The hash that we get from this paramater is used to map the used `shipping_method` to the rlm routing code.
 So if the the `shipping_method` was "Overnight" this mapping configures that the routing code will be "FXN".

 #### Request